alt

 Autumn walks: Sniff candy-floss scented trees

-Managed by the Royal Botanic Gardens, Wakehurst is home to several National Collections and various oddities, including England’s largest growing Christmas tree!
-Take a wander through the grounds, packed with plenty of autumn highlights including a candy-floss scented katsura tree, to discover everything Wakehurst has to offer.
-Or stop by on the 23rd or 27th October for special guided tours.
+Managed by the Royal Botanic Gardens at Kew, NT Wakehurst in West Sussex is home to several National Collections and various oddities, including England’s largest growing Christmas tree!
+Take a wander through the grounds, packed with plenty of autumn highlights including a candy-floss scented katsura tree, to discover everything Wakehurst has to offer - you can even take your dog along.

 3